esrasking/python/README.md

 # python

 Where building blocks are found
 This is my first commit.

 Working through the exercises as described and illustrated by "Python Crash Course, 2nd Ed." by Eric Matthes

+Read up on heading conventions and watched tutorial on pushing commitments to GitHub